 Advantages of the Macujo Method

-The Success Rate: When users are staring down the barrel of a hair drug test, they trust the Macujo Method.
-Research suggests the method works ninety percent of the time, which is reasonable.
+The Success Rate: research suggests the method works ninety percent of the time, which is reasonable.
 If you could hit a homerun ninety percent of the time, you’d be a winner.

 It is worth mentioning that the Macujo Method caters to marijuana users.
 There is no clear evidence it will work for opiates, barbiturates, or any other substances.
 The process specifically targets THC, which is found in weed.